immunefi-team/Bounty_Boosts/DeGate/25917 - [SC - Insight] Timelock can call transferProxyOwnership of Dep....md

 # Timelock can call `transferProxyOwnership` of `DepositContractProxy` and `ExchangeProxy`, violating trustless assumption

-Submitted on Mon Nov 20 2023 19:59:51 GMT-0400 (Atlantic Standard Time) by @said for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 21st 2023 at 01:59:51 UTC by @said for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25917